KateLev/CSS50/README.md

 # CSS50
-The problem set on C from CSS50
+The problem set on C++, Python and a little javascript from CSS50